 2.2 What types of tools are used to analyze data and what type of data may be produced?
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

-Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis.
+Describe any type of analysis the system conducts and the data that is created from the analysis?